AliceO2Group/analysis-framework/docs/basics-tasks/BasicAnalysisTask.md

 ## Adding histograms

 A HistogramRegistry can be created together with the histograms it contains.
-It can however also be created empty and the histograms can be added later with the add method of which there a three versions.
+It can however also be created empty and the histograms can be added later with the add method of which there are three versions.

 ```cpp
 void add(const HistogramSpec& histSpec);